Ski School Is In Session

 “When an athlete gets started, there has to be a love of skiing, not just the wish to be a Paralympic athlete,” Watkins said.
 “It’s a challenging road, but if you have that love, that passion, then I suggest you also get involved with your local able-bodied program.
 Every high school has a ski team and that’s a great way to get started to see if you really love competition and its fun for you.
 We’ve had a lot of our most successful athletes start with an able-bodied program.”

 High school able-bodied teams regularly participate in USSA races.
 Adaptive athletes are allowed to participate if they meet the event criteria and ask for The Golden Rule, which is a rule that allows a special start order for athletes with a disability.
 The Golden Rule must be requested by the coach to the race organizer’s prior to the team captain’s meeting.
-You will need to have a USSA license in order to compete in these high school races.
-Learn more about seeding and starting positions.

 Making the Team